XPUI-Framework/.github/profile/README.md

 # XPUI

-> ⚠️ **Under heavy development.** Not production-ready.
-The API can break
-> without notice.
-Use at your own risk.

 A declarative UI framework for e-ink screens, in Rust.
 A screen is written once against `xpui`'s traits and runs on any backend — a C++ firmware drawing through FreeInkUI, a bare-metal Rust firmware drawing through